Whatsapp Icon

 • Maintain a Balanced Diet: A diet rich in fruits, vegetables, and whole grains will provide the nutrients your body needs to support recovery.

 Adhering to your doctor's dietary recommendations is paramount.
-Avoid any drastic diet changes or taking supplements without your doctors approval.
+Avoid any drastic diet changes or taking supplements without your doctor's approval.

 What to Expect in the Days Leading Up to the Procedure